 He was made an honorary fellow of the American and Australian surgical colleges, the Urological Society of Australia and New Zealand, the American Association of Genito-Urinary Surgeons and an honorary Doctor of Science in New York.
 In 1992 he was made a Commander of the Order of the British Empire, by HM The Queen, for his services to medicine.

 Click here for an overview of RTW's medals in the Virtual Museum.

 RTW and his wife, Professor Dame Margaret Turner Warwick, Professor of Medicine at the Royal Brompton Hospital and the first female President of the Royal College of Physicians, were a devoted couple.
 In retirement in Devon, they cultivated their own fruits and vegetables with Richard continuing his reconstructive works on the garden with a 14-ton digger and a tractor.

 RTW delighted in fly fishing, with Margaret frequently accompanying him to paint one of her watercolour landscapes.
 Sadly, Margaret predeceased him in 2017.
 They are survived by two daughters - one a Professor of Medicine and the other a senior art teacher - six grandchildren, of whom two are doctors, and eight great-grandchildren.

-Richard Turner Warwick (21 February 1925 - 19 September 2020) was elected to BAUS membership on 4 July 1963 and, until his death, he was our oldest member.
+Richard Turner Warwick (21 February 1925 - 19 September 2020) was elected to BAUS membership on 4 July 1963 and he was, until his death, our oldest member.

 ← Back to Memorial Garden